gkakcl74/gkakcl74/README.md

 - 📫 How to reach me ...
 Please contact me by message.
 <img align='right' src="https://github-readme-stats.vercel.app/api?username=gkakcl74" height="165">

+## I'm still an inexperienced programmer.
+I will continue to work hard.

 <!---
 gkakcl74/gkakcl74 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.